IISCAditayTripathi/ds200/README.md

 ![alt text](https://github.com/IISCAditayTripathi/ds200/blob/master/box_plot_water_charges_surat.png)

 Box plot shows the distribution of charges per month.
 As we can see, there is a lot of variation in minimum, maximum charges per month.
-Also the data distribution per month is significantly varying across the months.
+Also the data distribution per month is significantly varying across each months.